WEC International: History

 A branch of WEC International was formed in the U.S. in 1939 and is located in Fort Washington, PA.

-The Heart of Africa Mission was begun in northern Congo in 1913 by Charles Thomas Studd and A.B.
-Buxton, beginning at Niangara on the banks of the Uele River.
+The Heart of Africa Mission was begun in northern Congo in 1913 by Charles Thomas Studd and Alfred Barclay Buxton, beginning at Niangara on the banks of the Uele River.

 After the death of the founder in 1931, his missionary colleague Norman Percy Grubb was appointed General Secretary (leader).
 Grubb built the mission up from 30 missionaries to 800 in 20 countries and encouraged the establishment of the Christian Literature Crusade as a sister mission in 1941.
 After retirement in 1965, Grubb lived at the WEC US headquarters in Ft.
 Washington, PA, writing extensively and traveling from there until his death in 1993.

 In 1941 the Christian Literature Crusade was begun out of the ministry of WEC by Kenneth Adams.
 It aimed to open Christian book centers in all lands where there was a call for them and to serve existing churches and missions with Christian literature, as well as Gospel Literature Worldwide, Radio Worldwide, and a Survey and Research Department.

 WEC has been influential in the movement for countries once known as 'missionary-receiving' lands to become 'missionary-sending' lands.
 WEC International missionary Leslie Brierley visited Brazil in 1962 to survey that land for its missionary-sending potential.
 Later, in 1972–73, he and Bob Harvey, also of WEC, began touring Brazil giving seminars promoting the idea.
 The idea has since matured in Brazil and spread to many other countries.
 Many indigenous mission agencies were formed as a result, and Brierley formed a "global strategy for launching mission movements in non-Western countries."

 Another WEC missionary, Dr Phyllis Kilbourn, launched a branch ministry of WEC called "Rainbows of Hope", providing training for Christians to work among children at risk around the world.
 This grew out of her seeing the devastating effects of the 1990-1997 civil war in Liberia on the children of that country.
 She later started Crisis Care Training International as another department of WEC to offer training for Christian workers dealing with children in crisis.

 Teachers from the WEC have been known to work at other Christian schools, and in Indonesia in 1972, their organization was named the World Evangelization Crusade.